Round: Qualifier Round 3, 2nd Leg Stadium: Anfield

 Images courtesy of

-Official Programme.
+Official programme.
 68 pages.

 The same as the previous season, Liverpool produced an edition of the programme for newsagents, and an "Anfield Edition" which was available at the match.